ericcurtin/ocicp/README.md

 # ocicp

-A minimal command-line utility for pushing and pulling files to and from OCI-compatible registries using [skopeo](https://github.com/containers/skopeo).
+A command-line utility for pushing and pulling files to and from OCI-compatible registries using [skopeo](https://github.com/containers/skopeo).
 This tool packages one or more files as an OCI image layer and uploads or downloads them directly from a registry.

 ## Install